-

 Studying lung cell function in health and disease

-Dr. Tschumperlin's lab studies how cells sense, respond to and shape the mechanical environment of the lung, with the goal of developing new ways to prevent or treat diseases such as pulmonary fibrosis, chronic obstructive pulmonary disease and asthma.
-Above: A lung organoid formed from human bronchial epithelium, fibroblasts and endothelium.
+Dr. Tschumperlin's lab studies how cells sense, respond to and shape the mechanical environment of the lung and other organs.
+The goal is to develop new ways to prevent or treat diseases such as pulmonary fibrosis.
+Above is a lung organoid formed from human bronchial epithelium, fibroblasts and endothelium.

 -

-The lab's team is discovering novel ways to regulate the biology of myofibroblasts to stop or reverse the lung tissue scarring they cause in pulmonary fibrosis.
-Above: Human lung fibroblasts depositing collagen (red) into the extracellular matrix.
+The lab's team is discovering novel ways to regulate the biology of fibroblasts to stop or reverse the tissue scarring they cause in fibrosis.
+Above, human lung fibroblasts deposit collagen (red) into the extracellular matrix.

 -